-3.1 This sub-area includes a cluster of municipal and commercial buildings and places of worship, which date from the Victorian and Edwardian eras, and which front the main thoroughfares of Grosvenor Road and Queens Road, as well as properties fronting Edward Street, parts of Barrack Road and the Municipal Gardens.
-It is proposed that Rowhill School, which is located to the west of Arlington Terrace, is included within this sub-area.
+3.1 This sub-area includes a cluster of municipal and commercial buildings, places of worship and a school, which date from the Victorian and Edwardian eras.
+The buildings front the main thoroughfares of Grosvenor Road, Queens Road and York Road, as well as properties fronting Edward Street, parts of Barrack Road and the Municipal Gardens.

-- 3.2 This sub-area contains a number of listed buildings, the most striking of which is the former Methodist Church, a Grade II listed building which is now in office use located at the junction between Grosvenor Road, Queens Road and Victoria Road.
+- 3.2 This sub-area contains a number of listed buildings, the most striking of which is the former Methodist Church, a Grade II listed building which is now in office use and located at the junction between Grosvenor Road, Queens Road and Victoria Road.
 Mixed Gothic in character with Early English, Decorated and Perpendicular features, and constructed from local sandstone rubble with Bath stone dressings, the Church dates from 1875 and has important townscape value, for its distinctive four-stage corner clock tower is visible from a number of vantage points within and outside the conservation area. - 3.3 To the west of the former Methodist Church on Queens Road on a tightly wedged site at the junction with Edward Street lies the Grade II listed Roman Catholic Church of St Joseph's.
 Designed by George Drysdale and constructed in 1912/13, the building replaced a temporary church of corrugated iron which had been constructed on the site in 1872.
 It has high flank walls, a rounded east end and doorways on both street frontages.
-The robust external form of brindle-banded red brick work and its east-end bell turret are dominant features in Queens Road and Edward Street.
+The robust external form of brindle-banded red-brick work and its east-end bell turret are dominant features in Queens Road and Edward Street.
 The building's cliff-like quality is relieved by its colourful door friezes. - 3.4 Grosvenor Road passes north to south through the sub-area and is an important route through Aldershot.
-It provides views through and beyond the conservation area and includes a number of prominent listed buildings on a tight urban grain. - 3.5 For example, occupying a prominent corner position at the junction between Grosvenor Road, Queens Road and Victoria Road, the Grade II listed 26 and 28 Grosvenor Road are fine examples of latenineteenth-century classically styled shop buildings with accommodation above.
+It provides views through and beyond the conservation area and includes a number of prominent listed buildings on a tight urban grain. - 3.5 For example, occupying a prominent corner position at the junction between Grosvenor Road, Queens Road and Victoria Road, the Grade II listed 26 and 28 Grosvenor Road are fine examples of late nineteenth-century classically styled shop buildings with accommodation above.
 Number 26 has a double frontage on Grosvenor Road and Queens Road, whilst number 28, which occupies a mid-terrace position between numbers 26 and 30, fronts on to Grosvenor Road.
 Both buildings have well-articulated façades and are of three storeys in height, although the second and third storeys at number 28 are recent additions constructed in 2019.
 Whilst the upper floors of number 28 are of white render, the corresponding storeys of number 26 are of yellow brick, although both have stucco features, including second-floor moulded bands and architraves.
 Both properties have extensive stuccoing on the ground floor and wide-cambered openings which provide a continuous series of windows along the street frontage.